 BY TRACY STINE

 More than 90% of Deaf and hard of hearing children are born to hearing parents who don’t know American Sign Language (ASL).
-And most of those hearing parents (up to 88%) will never learn it, despite the fact that there is much evidence that learning ASL will lead to better outcomes for their child.
+And many of those hearing parents will never learn it, despite the fact that there is much evidence that learning ASL will lead to better outcomes for their child.
 What can be done to help hearing parents start – and stick with – learning ASL?
 One person who can make a critical difference is an Deaf role model.

 What do Deaf role models do?